basilevh/gcd/README.md

 The VRAM usage for those will be around 50 GB per GPU in the provided examples.
 The three largest determining factors for VRAM are: (1) the batch size, (2) the spatial resolution (`frame_width` and `frame_height`), (3) the number of frames (SVD versus SVD-XT), and (4) whether EMA weight averaging is active.
 Most of our experiments were done on single nodes with 8x NVIDIA A100 or 8x NVIDIA A6000 devices, all without EMA due to limited compute.

 Logs and visualizations will be stored to a dated subfolder within the `logs/` folder, which resides at the same level as `gcd-model/`.
+For each run, training visualizations are stored in the `visuals/` subfolder.
 If training ever gets interrupted, you can resume by pointing `--resume_from_checkpoint` to the latest valid checkpoint file, for example `--resume_from_checkpoint=../logs/2024-02-30T12-15-05_kb_v1/checkpoints/last.ckpt`.

 ## Evaluation

 The following script generates many types of outputs for visual inspection and evaluation, and has to be adapted for each benchmark.
 For lighter operations, see the *Inference* section above.
 If you are using our data, make sure you followed the *Dataset Processing* section above first.
-If you are evaluating on your own dataset with ground truth, I recommend creating a new data loader and modifying the test script below.
+If you are evaluating on your own custom dataset with ground truth, I recommend creating a new data loader and modifying the test script below.

 To evaluate a GCD finetuned model on **Kubric-4D**, update the paths in `kubric_test20.txt` and run:
 ```